boostercloud/booster/docs/README.md

 #### Registering events from an event handler

-By default, your newly created event handler will not trigger any event.
-However, Booster injects in our handler a `register` instance that we can use to do so.
-In the above example, you could see that there is some logic based on the event information.
+Booster injects a `register` instance in the `handle` method that we can use to register extra events.
+In the above example, you can see there is some logic that ends up registering new events.

-The `events` method of the `register` allows triggering several events, you can specify as many as you need separated by commas as arguments of the function.
+The `events(...)` method of the `register` allows triggering several events, you can specify as many as you need separated by commas as arguments of the function.

 An example can be found below: